 9. FUNDING

 9.1 MAIG shall receive funds from the AAO annually upon provision by MAIG of a financial statement from the previous year.
-The financial statements shall be submitted to the AAO Treasurer no later than September of each year (see Article 9.5 of the AAO Constitution).
+The financial statements and request for core funding shall be submitted to the AAO Treasurer no later than 30 days after the AAO AGM (see Article 9.5 of the AAO Constitution).

 10. AMENDMENTS TO THE CONSTITUTION